Warren Gerow, President

 My love of biking began when I was a teenager.
 I put many miles on my lime green Schwinn 10-speed.
-Through the years I’ve completed eight Trek Across Maine rides.
-Most of my riding time now is spent on the mountain bike trails in Carrabassett Valley.
-I cherish the outdoors and feel incredibly blessed to spend quality time with my family and friends – biking, skiing, and mountain climbing.
-I’ve met many nice people on the trails and on the slopes.
-I’m happy to be a CRNEMBA volunteer.
-The positive vibes from the board members, volunteers and the mountain bike community were evident from day one.
+I cherish the outdoors and feel incredibly blessed to spend quality time with my family and friends – biking, skiing, and hiking.
+I enjoy meeting new people on the trails and on the slopes.
+I’m happy to be a CRNEMBA volunteer; the positive vibes from the board members, volunteers and the mountain bike community were evident from day one.

 I grew up in New Hampshire where my love of the mountains began.
 I did not discover mountain biking until I was 40 and my passion for the sport continues to grow.
 I live in Freeport, Maine but spend as much time as possible in Carrabassett Valley.
 The dedication of the CRNEMBA club has proven to be contagious, I am honored to be a part of it.
 Come on up and ride our trails where you will find me rippin’ on my Niner!

 I have spent my life exploring the woods, mountains, and rivers of Maine.
 I was an avid road biker for years, until one day I picked up a mountain bike.
 Even though there was a lot to learn, mountain biking quickly become a passion.
 I was lucky enough to find an amazing, supportive, and welcoming community through CRNEMBA, and feel so fortunate to be a part of it.
 I live in Solon, Maine and spend most of my weekends in Carrabassett Valley.